ellajellyy/ellajellyy/README.md

 ### Hi, I'm Ella

-Product manager based in Ho Chi Minh City.
-5 years in tech, 2 of them focused on AI products.
+Product manager with 5 years in tech, 2 of them focused on AI products.

 I work at the intersection of product and AI — writing specs, running evals, and occasionally building things myself to understand them better.
 I care a lot about defining what "good" looks like before building, and about shipping things that actually work in the real world.